zedlopez/ifm/Writing with Inform.md

 ^^{|is <-- to be} ^^{initial state of the world <-- beginning of story <-- introduction} ^^{starting conditions} ^^{assertions}^^^{initial state of the world <-- story structure: beginning}

-Designing an interactive fiction can be divided into two related activities.
-One is the creation of the world as it appears at the start of play: where and what everything is.
-The other is to specify the rules of play, which shape how the player interacts with that initially created world.
-A new Inform project is void and without form, so to speak, with nothing created: but it starts with hundreds of standard rules already in place.
+Designing an interactive fiction divides into two parts.
+One part is the creation of the world as it appears at the start of the story: where and what everything is.
+The other is to specify what people say and do when the story is running, by giving rules which shape how the player interacts with the world.

+A new Inform project starts with a world which is void and without form, so to speak, with nothing created: but it starts with hundreds of standard rules already in place.

 The same division between creating things, and laying down rules, is visible in Inform source text.
-The creation of the world is done by making unconditional factual statements about it.
-For example,
+The creation of the world is done by making unconditional factual statements (sometimes called "assertions") about it.
+For example:

+	The Gazebo is a room.
 The wood-slatted crate is in the Gazebo.
 	The crate is a container.

-Inform calls sentences like these "assertions".
-The verb is always written in the present tense (thus the crate "is", not "will be").
-Further examples are:
+The verb is always written in the present tense (so the crate `is`, not `will be`, in the Gazebo).
+But the verb is not necessarily `is`:

 	Mr Jones wears a top hat.
 The crate contains a croquet mallet.

-The words "is", "wears" and "contains" are forms of three of the basic verbs built in to Inform.
-There are only a few built-in assertion verbs, of which the most important are *to be*, *to have*, *to carry*, *to wear*, *to contain* and *to support*.
-(As we shall see, further assertion verbs can be created if needed.)
+Verbs like `is`, `wears` and `contains` are from a small basic stock built in to Inform: *to be*, *to have*, *to carry*, *to wear*, *to contain*, *to support* and a few others less frequently used.
+Authors can then add whatever new verbs make it easier to tell the story.
+For example, in a romance, *to love* might be convenient, but in other stories not.

+In the same way, sentences like `The Gazebo is a room.` and `The crate is a container.` use a very small built-in set of common nouns: in this case, `room` and `container`.
+But other common nouns can easily be added.
+Inform would initially reject the sentence `The Gazebo is a garden area.` because it does not know what a `garden area` is, but the author can teach it by writing `A garden area is a kind of room.` So, once again, a small core vocabulary will gradually be expanded by the author to meet the needs of the story.

 The world described by these assertions is the starting condition of the story: what happens when play begins is another matter.
 If somebody picks up the crate and walks off with it, then it will no longer be in the Gazebo.
 Mr Jones may remove his hat.
+This is what is done with _rules_, which are the subject of the next section.

 ## Making rules

 ^^{rules: defining} ^^{defining: rules}^^^{defining <-- creating} ^^{+to+if (a condition)} ^^{+to+now (a condition)} ^^{Phrases page of Index panel+ui+} ^^{user interface: Index panel: Phrases page} ^^{Index panel+ui+: Phrases page}

+So, then, part of the source text for a story is taken up with assertions like `The crate contains a croquet mallet.` Those describe only the initial situation.
+But the source text also has to say what happens as the player interacts with the situation.
+It does that with rules.

-The other kind of sentence tells Inform what should happen in certain circumstances, and reads like an instruction issued to someone:
+Rules tell Inform what should happen in certain circumstances.
+They read like an instruction issued to someone:

 	Instead of taking the crate, say "It's far too heavy to lift."

-This is a "rule", and it changes the crate's behaviour.
-The player who tries typing "take crate", "pick up the crate" or similar will be met only with the unhelpful reply "It's far too heavy to lift."
-The many different kinds of thing which the player can do are called "actions", and are always written as participles: "taking ...", for instance, or "putting ... on ...".
+This rule changes the crate's behaviour.
+The player who tries typing ``TAKE CRATE``, ``PICK UP THE CRATE`` or similar will be met only with the unhelpful reply ``It's far too heavy to lift.`` The many different kinds of thing which the player can do are called _actions_, and are always written as participles: `taking the crate`, for instance, or `putting the crate on the table`.

-Inform is built on a mass of several hundred rules, some quite complex, and it could even be said that Inform *is* that mass of rules.
-We never see the complexity behind the scenes because the whole aim is to provide a basic, penny-plain, vanilla flavoured sort of realism.
+Whereas the world of the story initially has no rooms, no people and no things, and the author has to create everything, it begins with a mass of several hundred rules, some quite complex, and it could even be said that Inform *is* that mass of rules.
+The aim is to provide a basic, penny-plain, vanilla flavoured sort of realism.
 It would be surprising if one could put the crate inside itself, so a rule exists to forbid this.
-It would be surprising if one could drop something which was already on the ground, and so on.
-These basic rules of realism are the ones which every new Inform project starts with.
+It would be surprising if one could drop something on the ground if it was already on the ground, and so on.
+These hundreds of unseen rules can be browsed in the Index of a project, and we will later see how to modify or waive them, but almost all authors want these rules to apply almost all of the time.

 A rule always starts with a situation which it applies to, and then follows with one or more things to do.
-Here's an example where the situation is "Before taking the crate" – the player is just starting to try to pick the box up – and there's a three-step process to follow, but steps 2 and 3 happen only if step 1 comes out in a particular way:
+Here's an example where the situation is `Before taking the crate` – the player is just starting to try to pick the box up:

 	Before taking the crate:
 		if the player is wearing the hat: now the hat is in the crate;
 			say "As you stoop down, your hat falls into the crate."

 The steps to follow here are called "phrases".
-Inform knows about 400 built-in phrases, but most of them are needed only occasionally.
+Inform knows about 400 built-in phrases (and once again, authors can add more), but most of them are needed only occasionally.
 These three are used over and over again:

-> **if** tells Inform to do something only if some "condition" holds, here "the player is wearing the hat";
+* `if` tells Inform to do something only if some _condition_ holds, here `the player is wearing the hat`;
-> **now** tells Inform to change the situation, here so that the hat moves to the crate; and
+* `now` tells Inform to change the situation, here so that the hat moves to the crate; and
-> **say** tells Inform to say something, that is, to write some text for the player to read.
+* `say` tells Inform to write some story text for the player to read.

 Every one of the built-in phrases has a definition somewhere in this book.
-The full definition of "say" will come later, but in the simple form above it writes out the given text for the player to read.
+The full definition of `say` will come later, but in the simple form above it writes out the given text for the player to read.
 (Normally this text is simply shown on screen, not spoken aloud, unless software adapted for partially sighted people is being used.)
 Phrase definitions are all linked to in the Phrases page of a project's Index.

 ## Punctuation {PM_UnendingQuote} {PM_UnendingComment} {PM_TooMuchQuotedText} {PM_WordTooLong} {PM_EnigmaticPronoun} {PM_EnigmaticThey}

 ^^{punctuation} ^^{punctuation: full stop: ending sentences with line breaks} ^^{|.: ending sentences with line breaks}^^^{punctuation: full stop <-- full stop <-- period}^^^{punctuation: full stop <-- punctuation: period}^^^{punctuation: square brackets <-- square brackets} ^^{punctuation: square brackets: comments} ^^{|[ ]: comments} ^^{punctuation: square brackets: text substitutions} ^^{|[ ]: text substitutions} ^^{punctuation: question mark, ending sentences <-- question mark} ^^{(?), ending sentences+sourcepart+} ^^{punctuation: exclamation mark, ending sentences <-- exclamation mark} ^^{(!), ending sentences+sourcepart+} ^^{punctuation: apostrophe, meaning quotation mark <-- apostrophe} ^^{('), meaning (")+sourcepart+}^^^{punctuation: quotation marks <-- quotation marks} ^^{punctuation: quotation marks: defining texts} ^^{|": defining texts} ^^{comments: in source text} ^^{line breaks: produced by sentence-ending punctuation}

-An example rule from the previous section demonstrates one of Inform's conventions about punctuation, and is worth pausing to look at again.

-	Instead of taking the crate, say "It's far too heavy to lift."
+The first thing we all learn about punctuation is that full stops finish a sentence.
+So this is read as two sentences, not one:

+	Mr Jones wears a top hat.
+The crate contains a croquet mallet.

-In English grammar, it's usual to regard a full stop as closing its sentence even when it occurs inside quotation marks, provided there is no indication to the contrary, and this is also the rule used by Inform.
+But a full stop also closes a sentence in Inform even when it occurs inside quotation marks, provided there is no indication to the contrary.
 Thus:

 	An apple is here.
 The description is "Shiny."
 It is edible.

-is read as equivalent to
+is read as three sentences, not two.
+It is equivalent to:

 	An apple is here.
 The description is "Shiny.".
 It is edible.

-Sentence breaks like this occur only when the final character of the quoted text is a full stop, question mark or exclamation mark (or one of these three followed by a close bracket) and the next word begins, in the source code, with a capital letter.
+(which also works).
+Sentence breaks like this occur only when the final character of the quoted text is a full stop `.`, question mark `?` or exclamation mark `!`, or one of these three followed by a close bracket `)`; and only when the next word of the source text begins with a capital letter.
+(So in this example, the `I` of `It` is the letter in question.)

 A paragraph break also divides sentences, behaving as if it were a full stop.
+So this:

+	Mr Jones wears a top hat

+	The crate contains a croquet mallet.

+is two sentences, not one with a strange vertical gap in it.
+But this is not good style, and authors should try to use normal English punctuation when possible.
+Also, note that a single line break is not a paragraph break.
+This:

+	Mr Jones wears a top hat
+	The crate contains a croquet mallet.

+...is read as one sentence, not two, even though it doesn't make very good sense that way.
+All of this is to say that punctuation is not just decoration in Inform: it affects what the source text means.

-Material in square brackets [like so] is "comment", in computing jargon: it is considered as being an aside, a private note by the author, and not read in by Inform.
+Material in square brackets `[like so]` is _comment_, in computing jargon: it is considered as being an aside, a private note by the author, and not read in by Inform.
 This allows us to make notes to ourselves like so:

 	The China Shop is a room.
 [Remember to work out what happens if the bull gets in here!]